Russia ‘70 per cent ready’ to invade Ukraine this month, say US officials – live

 Russia is almost ready to launch a full-scale invasion of Ukraine, US officials claimed today.

-Russia has assembled 70 per cent of the military power it needs for an invasion that could be launched within days, they added.
+They said Russia has assembled 70 per cent of the military power it needs for an invasion and could launch one within days.

+Russia is reported to have more than 100,000 troops on Ukraine’s borders, but denies planning an attack.

+The US officials did not provide any evidence for their assessment, saying the information came from confidential intelligence reports.

-The officials said Russia is preparing to move heavy-duty equipment to the border with east Ukraine.
+They said Russia is preparing to move heavy-duty equipment to the border with eastern Ukraine.

-Jake Sullivan, US president Joe Biden’s National Security Advisor, said that the US and Nato are preparing for Russia invading Ukraine at any moment.
+Jake Sullivan, president Joe Biden’s national security advisor, said the US and Nato are preparing for an invasion at any moment.

-He told NBC’s Meet the Press host Chuck Todd: “We’re in the window where something could happen that is a military escalation and invasion of Ukraine can happen at any time.
+He told NBC: “We’re in the window where something could happen that is a military escalation and invasion of Ukraine can happen at any time.

-“We believe that the Russians have put in place the capabilities to mount a significant military operation into Ukraine and we have been working hard to prepare a response.
+“We believe that the Russians have put in place the capabilities to mount a significant military operation into Ukraine and we have been working hard to prepare a response.”

-“...
-We are ready, our allies are ready and we're trying to help the Ukrainian people get ready as well.”

 Russian officials have roundly rejected the claims, while a senior Russian diplomat characterised the latest US warnings as alarmist and highly unlikely.